evgenyneu/webdevelopercv/README.md

 # Overview

-This is a repository for my personal web site [webdevelopercv.com](http://webdevelopercv.com).
+This is a repository of my personal web site containing a resume page and a list of accomplished projects [webdevelopercv.com](http://webdevelopercv.com).

 ## Installing WDCV